OpenTermsArchive/contrib-versions/500px/Privacy Policy.md

 The "help" portion of the toolbar on the majority of browsers will direct you on how to prevent your browser from accepting new cookies, how to command the browser to tell you when you receive a new cookie, or how to fully disable cookies.
 We recommend that you leave the cookies activated because cookies allow you to use some of 500px's coolest features.
 Some of our business partners, like our advertisers, may use cookies on our website.
 We have no access to, or control over, these cookies.

 **Basically,** To remember you, our system will give you a cookie.
 It's safe.
 Third-party services that help us analyze how our site is used also use cookies to collect information about visitors to our site.
+Analytics

+500px uses services like Google Analytics and/or Amplitude to help analyze and understand how our site and mobile applications are used, so that we can make 500px products more interesting to you.
+These tools capture data about how individual users are using our site and mobile applications.
+This includes event logs, device type and device configuration settings such as language, crash data and other data but never personal information.
+These third-party services treat the analytics data in accordance with this privacy policy and 500px does not disclose your personal information to any third parties through our use of these services.

+**Basically,** We use third-party analytics services that help us better understand usage trends and make decisions based on those trends.
+These tools don't collect personal information, and all information collected is used in accordance with this policy.
 Sharing Your Information

 Because 500px enables people to discover and share information with one another, information about the people who use 500px is an integral part of the 500px experience.
-Rest assured that we neither rent nor sell your personal information to anyone and that we will share your personal information only as described below.
+Rest assured that we will not rent or sell your personal information to anyone and that we will share your personal information only as described below:

 *   500px Personnel: 500px personnel and authorized consultants and/or contractors may have access to user information if necessary in the normal course of 500px business.
 *   Business Transfers: In some cases, we may choose to buy or sell assets.
 In these types of transactions, user information is typically one of the business assets that is transferred.
 Moreover, if 500px, or substantially all of its assets, were acquired, user information would be one of the assets that is transferred.